Skip to content

 3. Search Blacklists and Warnings.

 Regulators regularly publish warnings about illegal or cloned brokers.
-Check official lists — or visit Lost Coin Rescue’s Blacklisted Brokers page for verified scam reports.
+Check official lists — or visit Lost Coin Rescue’s flagged Brokers page for verified scam reports.

 4. Test Small Withdrawals.